brand icon Jun2

 Naturepedic Returns

 On top of the high quality, they have a GREAT return policy, just in case you aren’t happy.
-They have a 30 day money-back-guarantee on all baby and kids products, and a 90 day money-back guarantee on adult mattresses.
-Note that these policies apply only to purchases made directly at naturepedic.com or by calling 1-800-917-3342 so I think it’s worth it to buy directly from them vs. a third-party retailer.
-(Companies like Pottery Barn carry their mattresses.)
+They have a 30-day money-back guarantee on all baby and kids products and a 90-day money-back guarantee on adult mattresses.
+Note that these policies apply only to purchases made directly at naturepedic.com or by calling 1-800-917-3342, so I think it’s worth buying directly from them vs. a third-party retailer.
+(Companies like Amazon and Pottery Barn carry Naturepedic mattresses.)
 If you purchase from Naturepedic and use code TERI15 for 15% off, you’ll get free shipping and the return policy will still apply.

-8/31/2021 UPDATE: We actually ended up not liking the Pillowtop mattress as much as the Classic EOS.
-The EOS is way better in general for stomach and back sleepers I think, because if the firmness!
-So, I called their customer service number and a REAL HUMAN picked up on the first ring and transferred me to the returns department.
-She helped me exchange the encasement, refunded me the difference and sent it out – I was only on the phone for 7 minutes.
+For the second mattress we ordered, we did not like the Pillowtop mattress as much as the Classic EOS.
+(The EOS is generally better for stomach and back sleepers due to the firmness.)
+So, I called their customer service number, and a REAL HUMAN picked up on the first ring and transferred me to the returns department.
+She helped me exchange the encasement, refunded me the difference, and sent it out – I was only on the phone for 7 minutes.
 Valerie, the customer service rep, was incredibly kind, helpful and efficient.
 That experience further solidified that I’ll never buy a mattress from anyone else again.
 Naturepedic for life!!

 Bottom line: Are Naturepedic mattresses worth it?

-My husband and I both had persistant back pain for a a couple years with our old mattress, which we blamed on getting older, needing to see a chiropractor, needing to stretch more, holding a baby so much, etc. And yes, there is truth to all of that perhaps, but we both can tell our backs don’t hurt as often since we got our Naturpedic mattress.
+My husband and I both had persistent back pain for a couple years with our old mattress, which we blamed on getting older, needing to see a chiropractor, needing to stretch more, holding a baby so much, etc. And yes, there is truth to all of that, but we can tell our backs don’t hurt as often since we got our Naturpedic mattress.
 The first time I laid on our new mattress, my body felt different.
-Things felt almost tingly, like our backs were able to actual rest without constantly working to try to support us in a crappy mattress.
+Things felt almost tingly, like our backs were able to actually rest without constantly working to try to support us in a crappy mattress.
 It was odd but awesome.

 Another reason we love this mattress is that you can choose two different firmness options for each bed.
-We both wanted the Extra-Firm, but if you can choose from five options and get different ones for each side of the best.
-Plush (a 4 on the 10-point firmness scale), Medium (5), Cushion-Firm (6, and best for side sleepers), Firm (7), and Extra-Firm (8).
-The firm and extra-firm options are best for stomach sleepers because they offer more support.
+We both wanted the Extra-Firm, but you can choose from five options and get different ones for each side of the bed: Plush (a 4 on the 10-point firmness scale), Medium (5), Cushion-Firm (6, and best for side sleepers), Firm (7), and Extra-Firm (8).
+The Firm and Extra-Firm options are best for stomach sleepers because they offer more support.

-We even bought a second mattress two weeks after we got our first one, to go in our place in Boone, and then we bought a third mattress a couple years later to go in our guest room in our new house.
-I also purchased the 2-in-1 pillows when I bought our second mattress, but we ended up not liking them.
-It was hard to make the firmness exactly what you want and it made a mess in the meantime adding and removing the foam.
-We prefer our adjustable Marlow pillows, which you can read about in my evening routine blog post.
+We even bought a second mattress two weeks after we got our first one, to go in our home in Boone, and then we bought a third mattress a couple years later to go in our guest room in our new house.

 I hope this post was helpful!
 If you have questions, let me know!